 }

-Uploading file on the server using Spring Boot
+Uploading file to the server using Spring Boot

-If you are planning to use Spring Boot for the back end, here is an example code snippet that processes the above file upload request in Spring Boot:
+If you are using Spring Boot for the backend, the following code snippet demonstrates how to handle the file upload request in Spring Boot:

 @PostMapping("/upload-avatar")